jasonmacduffie/isles-of-maga/races.md

 Part of why Halflings assisted in the overthrow of the Elven Kingdoms was based on the belief that doing so would increase the influence of the Thieves Guild, that was not permitted to flourish under the Elves.
 Their estimation turned out to be basically correct.

 On Honstrad, the Halflings lived along the coastline adjacent to the Magfel in the land of Miniheim.
+For most of their history there, they have been under the rule of the Magfel empire that existed there with few uprisings.
+However, they never had a strong loyalty to the Magfel but wished to avoid the endless war that had resulted from the constant conflict between the Dwarves and Elves.

 #### Names